 Other systems, such as Dell, may not have Virtualization-Based Security enabled by default and would not run into this issue, but could later if you enable this feature.

-Until the next major version is released, in order to boot systems, the following options are available listed in order of preference recommended:
+If you cannot upgrade, in order to boot systems, the following options are available listed in order of preference recommended:

 If you are encountering this issue on other hardware platforms, or for additional workarounds, please contact Symantec Enterprise Division Support and reference this article.